 Jeffrey Moussaieff Masson is a writer who lives with his family in New Zealand.
-He has a 36-year-old daughter, Simone, who is getting her masters in nursing at UCSF.
+He has a 39-year-old daughter, Simone, who who recently became board certified as a Nurse Practitioner in Gerontology.
 His wife Leila is a pediatrician and they have two sons: Ilan and Manu.
-They live on a beach in Auckland with three cats and Benjy the Failed Guide Dog (the hero of Jeff's latest book).
+They live on a beach in Auckland with three cats and Benjy the Failed Guide Dog - the hero of Jeff's book - The Dog Who Couldn't Stop Loving.

 Jeff has a Ph.D. in Sanskrit from Harvard University.
 He was Professor of Sanskrit at the University of Toronto.
 While at the university he trained as a Freudian analyst (from 1971-1979) graduating as a full member of the International Psycho-Analytical Association.
 In 1980 he became Project Director of the Sigmund Freud Archives.